Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

-If they won't customise it without plywood, remove that part yourself and reinforce it (or don't) yourself.
+If they won’t customize it without plywood, remove that part yourself and reinforce it (or don’t) yourself.

-The first picture is a customised trailer reinforced with aluminum frames.
+The first picture is a customized trailer reinforced with aluminum frames.
 Very robust.
-If you look closely you can see tape between the frame and the exterior, a mould risk.
+If you look closely you can see tape between the frame and the exterior, a mold risk.

 Toxicity of a New Cargo Trailer:

 A cargo trailer smells much stronger than someone might anticipate a new metal box to smell.
 An extreme avoider in a hot climate would leave it sit for about a year before using.

 I have seen two people who have turned around and sold them soon after buying due to the strong smell.
 Mine is now a year old and not totally offgassed.